leangjia/blender_docs/trunk/blender_docs/manual/interface/window_system/status_bar.rst

 ====================

 The right side of the Status Bar displays information about the Blender instance.
+These can individually shown or hidden by :kbd:`RMB` on the Status Bar area.

 .. figure:: /images/interface_window-system_status-bar_ui-right.png
    :align: center

+Scene Statistics
   Collection
      Name of the active :doc:`Collection </scene_layout/collections/index>`.
   Active Object
      Name of the active selected object.
   Geometry
      Displays information about the current scene depending on the mode and object type.
-   This can be the number of vertices, faces, triangles (Tris) or bones.
+     This can be the number of vertices, faces, triangles, or bones.
   Objects
      Number of the selected objects and the total count.

-Memory
+System Memory
-   The "Mem" label shows an estimate of Blender's RAM consumption.
+   Estimate of Blender's RAM consumption.
 In a single-instance single-machine scenario, this estimate provides a measurement against the hardware limit of the machine.

 Blender Version
    The version of Blender that is currently run.